Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-lpaq-journey.md

 - number-entry `/site-area/` What is the area of the appeal site?
 - boolean `/alleged-breach-area/` Is the area of the alleged breach the same as the site area?
 - boolean `/create-floor-space/` Does the alleged breach create any floor space?
-- boolean `/refuse-waste-materials/` Does the enforcement notice include a change of use of land to dispose refuse or waste materials?
+- boolean `/refuse-waste-materials/` Does the enforcement notice include a change of use of land to dispose, refuse or waste materials?
 - boolean `/mineral-extraction-materials/` Does the enforcement notice include the change of use of land to dispose of remaining materials after mineral extraction?
 - boolean `/store-minerals/` Does the enforcement notice include a change of use of land to store minerals in the open?
 - boolean `/create-building/` Does the enforcement notice include the erection of a building or buildings?